The Perry F. Kendig

 To enhance learning and build upon these unique campus offerings, both Hollins and Roanoke have actively sought ways for students to experience the rich and vibrant Roanoke Valley* arts and cultural community.
 At any time throughout their experiences at Hollins and Roanoke, students might find themselves working alongside a Roanoke Valley visual artist in their studio or in the community, performing in a local theatrical production or learning about arts administration during an internship at a non-profit organization.

-When The Perry F. Kendig Awards, an annual program that has recognized excellence in arts and culture for more than 25 years, found itself without a home, Hollins and Roanoke came together to keep the tradition alive in appreciation to the Roanoke Valley’s cultural community.
+When The Perry F. Kendig Awards, an annual program that has recognized excellence in arts and culture for more than 25 years, found itself without a home, Hollins and Roanoke came together in 2013 to keep the tradition alive in appreciation to the Roanoke Valley’s cultural community.
 In addition, Hollins and Roanoke hope that in presenting this annual program it will build an even stronger arts and culture bridge between the campus environment and community at large.

 The late Perry F. Kendig served as president of Roanoke College and was an avid supporter and patron of the arts.
 Since 1985, The Perry F. Kendig Awards program has recognized exemplary individuals, businesses and organizations that support excellence in the arts.
 In addition, these awards have served as an important advocacy program for the community to realize and appreciate the vital role arts and culture play in economic development and education in our schools, while providing a focal point for celebrating and strengthening the Roanoke Valley’s cultural identity.